carloslinsba/carloslinsba/README.md

 - Health care ( 'predicting and screening commom mental disorders' in the general population (2018-onwards));
 - Agriculture ('To assess the quality of Pink-Pepper crops'.
 We're using regular photographs of the crop in order to do so (2021 - onwards) );

-As of 2022 I've also decided to 'recicle my knowledge' in back-end, including Python related technologies such as Flask, Django and REST API.
+As of 2022 I've also decided to 'recicle my knowledge' in back-end, including Python and related technologies such as Flask, Django and REST API.
 This GitHub is related to this latter task.